 This approach has nothing whatsoever to do with game types.
 Folks with half a brain and no traditional LSAT prep can actually be better at solving this game than people steeped in Big Prep.
 The insistence that students memorize a 9-type or 13-type or 17-type taxonomy actually interferes with students’ natural, intuitive approach to games like this.

 And there are lots of “quirky” games like this—lots and lots and lots!
 Even games that seem traditional, like putting things in order, often have strange quirks like “two sites are visited on Saturday.”
 I’ve seen students completely ignore a rule like this, or add an extra day, because they’re so focused on executing a memorized recipe that they don’t even realize the ingredients on hand require a different dish.

 At LSAT Demon, you might hear us sometimes talk about “ordering” or “grouping” because those operations do pop up on almost every test.
 But you won’t hear us over-classifying games or asking you to memorize scripted approaches.
 Instead, you’ll just see us ruthlessly chew through game after game with careful reading and a commonsense, natural approach.

-Come talk to me!
-I’m just starting my November 2021 study group.
-We meet every Thursday at 4pm PT / 7pm ET on Zoom.
+Come talk to me at my LSAT study group.
 All you need is a Demon Free account.
 I promise I can show you how easy the LSAT can be.

 What do you think about this lesson?
-Paid Demon subscribers can comment below.
 Anyone can email me directly.
-I’m email@example.com.
+I’m firstname.lastname@example.org.